 3. Wash your jacket

 Choose a specialist cleaner, such as Nikwax Tech Wash or Grangers Performance Wash, pour the recommended dose into the detergent drawer of your washing machine, and set the temperature according to the jacket’s care instructions.
 A full cycle at 85°F/30°C is normally about right.
 Don’t be tempted to stuff your entire outdoor wardrobe into the machine – for optimum performance no more than two jackets should be washed at the same time.
 Make sure to empty the pockets and zip up all zippers of the jacket before washing.
+For more detailed instructions, read our article on how to wash your waterproof jacket and trousers.

 4. Reproof your jacket